 Will My Credit Be Affected?

 Having a closed account with an open balance may affect your credit.
-Because credit models look at credit utilization a lot, which is how much percent off your credit limit you’re using (never use more then 30%).
+Because credit models look at credit utilization a lot, which is how much percent off your credit limit you’re using (never use more than 9%).
 If you have a closed account with an open balance, then aversely your utilization will be above 100% which may be very damaging to your credit.

 Can A Credit Card Issuer Close My Account With An Open Balance?

-If you get closed down by your credit card issuer for any reason (Chase closes down people left and right) while you still have an open balance and your credit is affected by the high utilization, then this is what I recommend.
-Either pay up the balance as soon as possible, or you can balance transfer the balance to an open credit card with a limit above 300% percent of your balance.
+If you get closed down by your credit card issuer for any reason while you still have an open balance and your credit is affected by the high utilization, then this is what I recommend.
+Either pay up the balance as soon as possible, or you can balance transfer the balance to an open credit card with a limit at least above 300% percent of your balance.

 P.S.
 Keep in mind that when you close an account you might lose reward points that you have accumulated on the account, so make sure to cash the points out before closing the account.

-If you have any questions or need any further information on any topic discussed in this post then feel free to email me at email@example.com.
+If you have any questions or need any further information on any topic discussed in this post then feel free to leave a comment and i will respond.